vianeyBE/CassBio.GWAS_Pipeline/README.md

 ### Description

-This module applies quality control filters to genotype data in VCF format using **`VCFtools`**.
+This module applies quality control filters to genotype data in VCF format using `VCFtools`.
 It provides a simple and customizable Bash script that supports different filtering strategies tailored for different pipelines.
 You can activate the desired strategy by commenting/uncommenting the relevant lines in the script.

 This step ensures that only high-quality and informative SNPs are retained for downstream analysis.

-### Arguments
+### Input arguments

 - **`input_vcf`**: Path to the input VCF file (can be compressed with **`.gz`**)
 - **`output`**: Prefix for the output file(s) generated after filtering.
 The output will be a **`.recode.vcf`** file